tciuro/NanoStore/README.md

 Regardless of the route you decide to take, NanoStore will be able to store and retrieve objects from the document store seamlessly.
 The beauty of this system is that NanoStore returns the object as it was stored, that is, instantiating an object of the class that was originally stored.

-*Note:
+### Note
 	If the document store is opened by another application that doesn't implement the object that was stored, NanoStore will instantiate a NSFNanoObject instead, thus allowing the app to retrieve the data seamlessly.
-If the object is then updated by this application, the original class name will be honored.*
+If the object is then updated by this application, the original class name will be honored.

-### Example:
+### Example

-* App A stores an object of class Car.
+	App A stores an object of class Car.
-* App B retrieves the object, but since it doesn't know anything about the class Car, NanoStore returns a `NSFNanoObject`.
+	App B retrieves the object, but since it doesn't know anything about the class Car, NanoStore returns a `NSFNanoObject`.
-* App B updates the object, perhaps adding a timestamp or additional information.
+	App B updates the object, perhaps adding a timestamp or additional information.
 NanoStore saves it as a Car, not as a `NSFNanoObject`.
-* App A retrieves the updated object as a Car object, in exactly the same format as it was originally stored.
+	App A retrieves the updated object as a Car object, in exactly the same format as it was originally stored.

 # Types of Document Stores

 There are three types of document stores available in NanoStore: in-memory, temporary and file-based.
 These document stores are defined by the `NSFNanoStoreType` type:

+`NSFMemoryStoreType`

-* `NSFMemoryStoreType`: create the transient backing store in RAM.
+    Create the transient backing store in RAM.
 Its contents are lost when the process exits.
 Fastest, uses more RAM (*).

+`NSFTemporaryStoreType`

-* `NSFTemporaryStoreType`: create a transient temporary backing store on disk.
+    Create a transient temporary backing store on disk.
 Its contents are lost when the process exits.
 Slower, uses less RAM than NSFMemoryStoreType.

+`NSFPersistentStoreType`

-* `NSFPersistentStoreType`:create a persistent backing store on disk.
+	Create a persistent backing store on disk.
 Slower, uses less RAM than NSFMemoryStoreType (*).

 ### Note
     Until the limit set by NSFNanoEngine's - (NSUInteger)cacheSize has been reached, memory usage would be the same for in-memory and on-disk stores.
 When the size of the store grows beyond - (NSUInteger)cacheSize in-memory stores start to consume more memory than on-disk ones, because it has nowhere to push pages out of the cache.

 	Typically, most developers may want to create and open the document store.
-To do that, use NSFNanoStore's `+ (NSFNanoStore *)createAndOpenStoreWithType:(NSFNanoStoreType)theType path:(NSString *)thePath error:(out NSError **)outError` method.
+To do that, use the following method:

+	+ (NSFNanoStore *)createAndOpenStoreWithType:(NSFNanoStoreType)theType path:(NSString *)thePath error:(out NSError **)outError

 ### Example
     // Instantiate an in-memory document store and open it.
 The path parameter is unused.
     NSFNanoStore *nanoStore = [NSFNanoStore createAndOpenStoreWithType:NSFMemoryStoreType path:nil error:nil];